pungggi/mouse_gestures/memory-bank/gesture_recognition_improvement_plan.md

 - `matchType`: How to match the gesture (optional)
   - `"exact"`: Exact match (default)
-  - `"prefix"`: Match if the gesture starts with this pattern
   - `"suffix"`: Match if the gesture ends with this pattern
   - `"contains"`: Match if the gesture contains this pattern
 ```